cyberboysumanjay/TorrFlix/README.md

 > nodejs -v

-We're all set to install peerflix and webtorrent-cli now.
+We're all set to install webtorrent-cli now.
 #### Linux users run this command.

-> sudo npm install -g peerflix

 > sudo npm install webtorrent-cli -g

 #### Windows users can open Command Prompt and run these commands there.
 Don't forget to remove 'sudo' at the starting of the command.

 Make sure you have Python3 and pip installed on your pc, if not run this:
 #### Linux users do this
 > sudo apt-get install python3-pip
 #### Windows users head over here and [download](https://www.python.org/downloads/) Python3 64bit

-Install all requirements at once using the command in linux:
+Install all requirements at once using the command:

-> sudo -H pip3 install -r requirements.txt

-Windows users just type:
 > pip3 install -r requirements.txt

-TorrFlix uses VLC for streaming.
+TorrFlix suggests VLC for streaming.
 Make sure it is installed in your PC.
 Read install instructions [here](https://www.videolan.org/vlc/)

- It seems we are all set with the requirements things.
  Let's start the script now!
  Run the script using the command
- > python3 play.py   #Linux
+ > python3 app.py
- > python play.py    #Windows

  Don't forget to star the repo if you like the work :)
  #### © Copyright  [Sumanjay](https://cyberboysumanjay.github.io)
  All rights reserved.